horizontalsystems/Unstoppable-Wallet-Website/_includes/content/content-en.md

-We dream of a world… a world where private property is untouchable and market access is unconditional.
+We dream of a world… A world where private property is untouchable and market access is unconditional.

 That obsession led us to engineer a wallet that is equally open to all, lives online forever and unconditionally protects your assets.